flowchart TD

 59.6.1 6.1 Fit on Train, Apply to All

-The central rule is that any cleaning step that learns parameters from the data must learn them from the training portion only, then apply those frozen parameters to validation and test data.
+The central rule, then, is that any cleaning step that learns parameters from the data must learn them from the training portion only, then apply those frozen parameters to validation and test data.
 Imputing missing values with a column mean is the canonical example.
 If the mean is computed over the entire dataset, the test rows have influenced a value used to clean the training rows, and the train rows have influenced the test cleaning.
 The fix is to compute the mean on the training split and reuse it everywhere else.

 The same logic applies to scaling, to outlier clipping thresholds, to category vocabularies, to target encodings, and to any rare category grouping based on frequency counts.
 Each of these has a fit phase and a transform phase, and the fit phase must see only training data.